 The PECO New Home Rebates program offers builders incentives to build new homes to ENERGY STAR® standards and high performance new homes to code plus 30%. .
 The program follows energy efficient new homes guidelines, which guarantee the home is at least 15% more energy efficient than standard built homes.

 How much money will consumers save on utility bills for an ENERGY STAR® certified home?

-ENERGY STAR® certified and high performance homes must be built to be at least 15% more energy efficient than the state code requires.
-So homebuyers can expect to save at least 15% on their energy bills compared to a home built just to code.
-(In general, however, we don’t recommend telling consumers how much money they may save, because utility costs depend upon many factors, including the homebuyer’s family size and lifestyle.)
+ENERGY STAR® certified and high-performance homes must be built to be at least 15% more energy efficient than the state code requires.
+So, homebuyers can expect to save at least 15% on their energy bills compared to a home built just to code.
+Utility costs depend upon many factors, including the homebuyer’s family size and lifestyle.